 Training provider: Riverpark Training Employer: Glenn Allen Car Body Repairs Expert: Frazer Minskip

 Electrical Installation

-Matthew Doe, 22
+Matthew Doe,

 Training provider: Bridgwater College Employer: Roger Restorations Expert: Gareth Jones

+Manufacturing Team Challenge

+Jacob Parker,

-Training provider: STEGTA Employer: Carnaud Metalbox Engineering Expert: Wyn Reynolds Restaurant Service
+Training provider: STEGTA Employer: Carnaud Metalbox Engineering Expert: Wyn Reynolds

+Restaurant Service

 Flizabeth Forkuoh.
+20

-20 Training provider: Coleg Sir Gar Employer: Stradey Park Hotel Expert: Dr Shyam Patiar
+Training provider: Coleg Sir Gar Employer: Stradey Park Hotel Expert: Dr Shyam Patian regional skills competition.

 Simon Bartley, the president of WorldSkills International.
 Mr Bartley previously told FE Week: "I've visited the venue in the middle of summer, winter, spring and autumn and I can tell you that the centre where the competition is being held is fully air conditioned.
 It will be perfectly fit for running a competition."

-21 competitions.
+Abu Dhabi: The Olympics of skills competitions.

-Training provider: British Gypsum Expert: David Kehoe NEWS Crisis deepens as learners drop at two thirds of UTCs FE WEEK BILLY CAMDEN @BILLYCAMDEN earner numbers have dropped at around two thirds of established university technical colleges this academic year, an FE Week investigation has found.
-EXCLUSIVE We submitted freedom of information requests to the 26 UTCs that opened in 2014 or before, asking for their 2016/17 student numbers.
+Middle East, at 133,000 square metres, or the size of around 20 football pitches. and 19, when temperatures can hit 43 degrees milder 12 degrees). competitors from colder countries, according to Crisis deepens as learners drop at two thirds of UTCs BILLY CAMDEN @BILLYCAMDEN EXCLUSIVE earner numbers have dropped at around two thirds of established university technical colleges this academic year, an FE Week investigation has found.
+We submitted freedom of information requests to the 26 UTCs that opened in 2014 or before, asking for their 2016/17 student numbers.
 FE Week analysis of their responses (see the full breakdown in the table online) showed student numbers had fallen this academic year at 13 of the 20 UTCs that provided data.
 Further to this, 11 (55 per cent) revealed they are still at less than half capacity.

-The findings will heap pressure on ministers to scrap the controversial project. driven by Lord Baker, just two years after the Conservative Party pledged to establish a UTC "within reach of every English city" in its 2015 general election manifesto.
+The findings will heap pressure on ministers to scrap the controversial project, driven by Lord Baker, just two years after the Conservative Party pledged to establish a UTC "within reach of every English city" in its 2015 general election manifesto.
 Lincoln UTC experienced the biggest drop in student numbers, falling from 302 in 2015/16 to 214 this year, a drop of 29 per cent.
 Its principal Paul Batterbury said the decline was a result of the local council cutting free transport for students who attended the college - many of whom live outside the catchment area - this year.
 Sir Charles Kao UTC, in Essex, experienced the second largest drop in students, from 177 to 142, a fall of 20 per cent.

 In third was Leigh UTC, which saw numbers dip from 230 to 191, while Elstree UTC in Borehamwood fell from 413 to 341.
 Both experienced a decrease of 17 per cent.
 Sir Charles Kao, Leigh, and Elstree UTC were unable to comment before FE Week went to press.
 Energy Coast UTC, which received a financial notice to improve last month for outsourcing its teaching at a cost not deemed "value for money", had a 15 per cent drop from 306 students last year to 260.
 Its principal Cherry Tingle said reasons for the fall included concerns from parents that the UTC had three interim principals last year, until she joined permanently last September.
-UTC Plymouth was found to be the emptiest of the colleges, operating at just 24 per cent of capacity Next was Buckinghamshire UTC, which has just 148 students on roll despite a capacity of 600 (25 per cent).
+UTC Plymouth was found to be the emptiest of the colleges, operating at just 24 per cent of capacity.
+Next was Buckinghamshire UTC, which has just 148 students on roll despite a capacity of 600 (25 per cent).
 Neither college would comment.